udelcodes/udelcodes.github.io/LTC/day3.md

 In the HTML, right above where we made the button, add a line that says `<h2 id="messages"></h2>`

-In the JavaScript, change `alert(1)` to say `document.getElemenetById("messages").innerHTML = "You clicked"`
+In the JavaScript, change `alert(1)` to say `document.getElementById("messages").innerHTML = "You clicked";`

 Try clicking the button to see what happens

-- In the code above, we used the same method of `document.getElemenetById("messages")` to get the header2 element that we just added.
+- In the code above, we used the same method of `document.getElementById("messages")` to get the header2 element that we just added.

 - `.innerHTML =` sets what's between the two h2 tags.
 Once this line has run, the h2 element looks like `<h2 id="messages">You clicked</h2>`